 The Engineering degree program gives students the option to pursue new areas of engineering and interdisciplinary combinations of engineering and other fields.
-Each student in the Engineering degree program designs a concentration that has depth, breadth, coherence and rigor and also satisfies the Olin College graduation requirements.
+Each student in the Engineering degree program designs a concentration that has depth, breadth, coherence, and rigor and also satisfies the Olin College graduation requirements.
 All paths to graduation with the Engineering degree provide for all outcomes required by the ABET General Criteria.

-Students who choose the Engineering degree must submit a plan of study along with their declaration of major.
+Students submit a plan of study when they declare a major.
 The plan lists the courses the student intends to take to fulfill graduation requirements, and demonstrates that these courses (along with additional required courses) constitute a major in engineering that has depth, breadth, coherence, and rigor.

 A set of predefined concentrations in Bioengineering, Computing, Design, and Robotics are provided below.
-Students may design their plan of study using one of these predefined concentrations, or may create a new concentration that addresses their own interests.
+Students may design their plan of study using one of these predefined concentrations or may create a new concentration that addresses their own interests.
 Students may choose a name for their self-designed concentration.
 This concentration name appears on the diploma but not on the official transcript.